Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the closed sector

 \subsubsection{Relative cohomology}

-Let us instead take $M$ to be any admissible symplectic manifold in the sense of \S \ref{subsec:fukaya}, and fix a (non-degenerate, generic) pair $(H_t, J_t)$ which is arbitrary for compact $M$ and which satisfies the following additional properties if $M$ is Liouville: \begin{itemize} \item $H$ is linear of very small negative slope near infinity:
+We review here the Floer cohomology group that is the target of the open-closed map for an admissible symplectic manifold $M$ when working with a Fukaya category of {\em compact} admissible Lagrangian submanifolds in the sense of \S \ref{subsec:assumptions}.
+Fix a (non-degenerate, generic) pair $(H_t, J_t)$ which is arbitrary for compact $M$ and which satisfies the following additional properties if $M$ is Liouville: \begin{itemize} \item $H$ is linear of very small negative slope near infinity:

 where $r$ is the cylindrical coordinate and $\lambda \ll 1$ is a sufficiently small number (smaller than the length of any Reeb orbit on $\partial \bar{M}$); and

 \item $J_t$ is (rescaled) contact type near infinity as before. \end{itemize}